Redefining potential

 If you’re grappling with questions of “living up to your potential”, you’re not alone.

 Creating the space to explore and gain clarity on your own values and vision for your life and career will guide you as you navigate a way forward.
-(This is some of the work I do in my coaching programs).
+(This is some of the work we do in the Conscious Leaders Collective).

 Once you have a sense of where you want to go, you can find mentors to support you in realizing your vision.